The cost of a tummy tuck surgery depends on the technique, the type of anesthesia, and the location.

 How Long Will it Take to Heal?

 Not everyone is the same, and healing is different for everyone, but most people take 30 days off work to recover.
 Moving swiftly and picking up heavy objects will be almost impossible for the first 14 days.
-However, it would be best to get back to your normal activities like cooking and shopping after the first week.
+However, it would be best to get back to normal activities like cooking and shopping after the first week.

 Always inquire about the type of anesthetic your surgeon will be using.
 A local anesthetic is more cost-effective and reduces the price of your surgery.

 Your medical insurance might pay for your tummy tuck if it is considered a necessary medical procedure.
-Always double-check; you might land up saving yourself much money.
+Always double-check; you might land up saving yourself money.